Spectrum evolution and chirping of laser-induced spin wave packets in thin iron films

+where $T_0$ is half-duration at $1/e$-intensity point of the wave packet at $L$ = 0 (see Suppl. for details).

-The calculations of $\nu(L)$ show the same trend with the experimental spectrograms (Fig.\,\ref{Fig:Disp_Chirp}(b)).
-Deviation of experiment and analytical Eq.\,(\ref{Eq:ChirpParameterFIN}) is due to several approximations used to derive Eq.\,(\ref{Eq:ChirpParameter}).
-One of them is $\Delta f \ll f_c$, where $\Delta f$ is the spectral width of the wave packet, which is important for Taylor series approach.
-The condition is not fully satisfied in the experiments as we detect MSSW packets with $\Delta f \approx 4$\,GHz at $f_c \approx 9$\,GHz (see Fig.\,\ref{fig:10nm_experiment}(c-e) and Fig.\,\ref{Fig:Wavelet}(c,d)).
-Second approximation is that, Eq.\,(\ref{Eq:ChirpParameter}) is obtained for Gaussian envelope of the packet at the entrance of the media.
-The experimental envelope of MSSW is visibly asymmetric in the time domain (Fig.\,\ref{Fig:Wavelet}(a)).
-Thus, more comprehensive theoretical analysis of the evolution of optically excited SW packets with broadband spectra is needed, but it is out the scope of this letter.
-Importantly, the value of $\nu$ depends on $d$ and $F$.
-The dependence on $F$ means that the resulting chirp of MSSW wave packets is programmable with the intrinsic effective field of the waveguide, e.g., its saturation magnetization, anisotropy parameters, dimensions etc. Notably, the chirp of the MSSWs in iron films reported here has been clearly seen in previous experiments with micro-stripe antennae\cite{Sekiguchi_NPG_Asia_mat_2017}, but it was not discussed yet.
+The calculated dependencies $\nu(L)$ with experimental values of $F$ and $T_0 = 25$\,ps are in good agreement with the ones those obtained from the experimental spectrograms (Fig.\, \ref{Fig:Chirp}).
+However, the experimentally observed $T_0$ for the MSSW packets is about 200\,ps.
+Such deviation could be due to several approximations used in the theoretical approach.
+One of them is $\Delta f \ll f_c$, where $\Delta f$ is the spectral width of the wave packet.
+The condition is not fully satisfied in the experiments as we detect MSSW packets with $\Delta f \approx 4$\,GHz at $f_c \approx 9$\,GHz in the HA-configuration (Fig.\,\ref{fig:10nm_experiment}(b-e) and Fig.\,\ref{Fig:Wavelet}(c,d)).
+The second approximation is that Eq.\,(\ref{Eq:ChirpParameterFIN}) is obtained for a Gaussian envelope of the packet at the entrance of the media, but the experimental envelope of MSSW is slightly asymmetric in the time domain (Fig.\,\ref{Fig:Wavelet}(a)).
+Thus, more comprehensive theoretical analysis of the evolution of SW packets with broadband spectra is needed, but it is out the scope of this letter.
+Finally, the extracted dispersion of MSSWs has a rather small term $\frac{\partial^2 f}{\partial k^2}$ (see Fig. \ref{Fig:Disp}), leading to moderate values of chirp detectable reliably at $L$ larger than $10\,\mu$m only.
+To make the effect more prominent at smaller distances, it is possible to use magnonic crystals, multilayered structures, or their hybrids \cite{Zakeri_magnonic_crustals_JPCondMat2020, Sadovnikov_3DCrystal_JMMM2022, Gubbiotti_Magninic3D_APL2021} with a high dispersion of the group velocity of SWs.
+On the flipside, the geometrical design of the waveguide paves the way to suppress the dispersion altogether \cite{Divinskiy_DispersionlessPropagation_PhysRevApplied2021, Lake_geometricalControlofSW_APL2021}.